superbad64/OpenFighter/Tteokbokki/README.md

 # T.T.E.O.K.B.O.K.K.I.
 Top Grade Case
 ## Also known as "We have [REDACTED] at home"

-> [!NOTE]
-> This case is currently being worked on (like doing tests about using wood dowels instead of steel rods and such).
-Be advised that not everything is super fine tuned yet.

 ![Non-copyright-infringing case](../img/tteokbokki.png)

 ---

 A case that I swear no one has ever seen around.
-Comes with a magnetically attached bottom plate.
+Comes with a magnetically attached bottom plate (if you want it to; otherwise it's M3 Screw Land).

 ## The Stats

-**Printability**: 4/5 (you do need a setup that is particularly good at bevels)
+**Printability**: 4/5; You do need a setup that is particularly good at bevels and supports; I use tree supports for the frame
-**Buildability**: 3/5 (mine had an issue with one rod out of four, so you might want to keep some WD40 on hand)
+**Buildability**: 4/5; Large, roomy case with plenty of internal space
-**Extra hardware**: 3/5 (does need a fair amount of screws, and also magnets)
+**Extra hardware**: 3/5; Does need a fair amount of screws, and also magnets
-**Price**: 3/5 (the hardware *really* drives the BOM up on this one)
+**Price**: 4/5; The hardware drives the BOM up a little on this one but nothing too cray cray

 ## Some context and questions I've been asked about it